JiaxinZhuang/Skin-Lesion-Recognition.Pytorch/README.md

 # README

+New!!: Code and README would be updated very soon [2019/11/19]

 ## About Data
-All data has been downloaded including from task 1 to task 3 , and all of them are put in Lab Server
+``All data has been downloaded including from task 1 to task 3 , and all of them are put in Lab Server

 **/home/share2/MIA/Dataset/ISIC-2018/**.